-Table 1, on the previous page, is a side-by-side comparison of the capabilities and specifications for the Masimo ISA multi-gas module, the Philips (Respironics) LoFlo Sidestream CO2 sensor, and Oridion's miniMediCO2 Microstream module.
-Although the attributes of the three gas sensors are outside the scope of this document, the contributions of the sample line kits to the overall performance of the sensors are apparent.
-These contributions include a 200 ms rise time, detection and indication of the presence of a sampling line, water removal capability, utilisation of a bacterial filter, and a useful operating life of two weeks.
+Figure 5, above, is a side-by-side comparison of the capabilities and specifications for the PHASEIN ISA multigas analyzer, the Philips (Respironics) LoFlo $^{\rm TM}$ Sidestream ${\rm CO}2$ sensor, and Oridion's miniMediCO2 Microstream module.
+Although the attributes of the three gas sensors are outside the scope of this document; the contributions of the sample line kits to the overall performance of the sensors are apparent.
+These contributions include a 200 ms rise time, detection and indication of the presence of a sampling line, water removal capability, utilization of a bacterial filter, and a useful operating life of two weeks.

 The sample line specifications found in the table above are as published by their respective manufacturers.
-It is, however, not clear how Respironics and Oridion arrived at these figures because the performance testing, described below, indicates that moisture and aspired water will yield lower lifetime figures in many clinical scenarios.
-The two-week lifetime specified for Nomoline is based on normal (high-humidity) applications with low content of mucus and patient secretions.
-Please also note that Nomoline, LoFlo, and FilterLine all are specified as Single-Patient-Use devices.
+It is, however, not clear how Respironics and Oridion have arrived at these figures because the performance testing, described below, indicates that moisture and aspired water will yield lower lifetime figures in many clinical scenarios.
+The two-week lifetime specified for Nomoline is based on normal (high humidity) applications with low content of mucus and patient secretions.
+Please also note that Nomoline, LoFlo and FilterLine all are specified as Single Patient Use devices.